4dn-dcic/4dn-cloud-infra/docs/running_foursight_from_ec2.rst

 ----------------------------

-Before launching a Jupyter notebook to run checks/actions, ensure all necessary configuration has succeeded by running a default check via ``python foursight_local.py`` from the root of this repository.
+Before launching a Jupyter notebook to run checks/actions, ensure all necessary configuration has succeeded by running a default check via:

+        ``python foursight_local.py``

+from the root of this repository.

 If the check fails to run successfully, check the traceback and environmental variables.